 “Our priorities center on people, capabilities and processes, and will be achieved by our focus on speed, value, results and partnerships,” said Secretary of the Navy Richard V. Spencer.
 “Readiness, lethality and modernization are the requirements driving these priorities.”

-As a member of one of the U.S. Navy’s most relied-upon assets, Rowe and other sailors know they are part of a legacy that will last beyond their lifetimes providing the Navy the nation needs.
+As a member of one of the U.S. Navy’s most relied upon assets, Svedarsky and other sailors know they are part of a legacy that will last beyond their lifetimes contributing to the Navy the nation needs.

 “For me, the Navy is an opportunity to do something that not a lot of other people get to do,” Svedarsky said.
 “It’s definitely been worthwhile.”